 Immune system effects

-Cannabis use can impair the immune system's ability to fight off microbial and viral infection.
-In a dose-dependent fashion, lung macrophage functions, including phagocytosis, migration, and cytokine production, appear to be compromised by cannabis use.
-This has been demonstrated in limited in vitro studies.
+Based on extrapolation from in vitro data, cannabis use may impair the immune system's ability to fight off microbial and viral infection.
+In a dose-dependent fashion, lung macrophage functions, including phagocytosis, migration, and cytokine production, appear to be compromised by cannabis use in vitro.
 Although cannabinoid receptors are found on human T and B lymphocytes, to date, no conclusive effects have been found on the use of cannabis and the clinical effects related to the presence of these receptors.

 These include the following: